CWJ-K/Linux-code/Virtualization/Docker/docker-compose/volume/README.md

 <br />

 # Fundamental Concepts

+## Alternative methods of volumes
+* read/write files using storage can be accessed via the internet. e.g. Amazon S3 storage

 ## **volumes** vs **bind mounts**
   * **volumes** have more advantages than mounts
   * **mounts** has been used around in the early days of Docker